The term “spaghetti western” refers to the hundreds of Western films made between the mid-1960s and late ’70s by Italian filmmakers.

 How Westerns From Italy Became The Cinema Gold Standard

 Westerns had always been popular, but there was one Western that would change the world.
 It came from Italy in 1954.
-This film was called “The Wild One”, starring Marlon Brando, who was portraying a new kind of anti-hero or villain.
-The producers of this film were able to create the teen rebel, who would become a worldwide icon.
+This film was called “The Wild One,” starring Marlon Brando, portraying a new kind of anti-hero or villain.
+The producers of this film were able to create the teen rebel who would become a worldwide icon.
 After this film hit the theaters, it became an overnight sensation.

 As time went on, more and more American teens started purchasing motorcycles.
 This may have been because of the biker films that were starting to come out at the time.
-Movie producers wanted to make films about controversial subjects that would hold their audience’s attention and make them want to go see it over and over again at their local theaters.
+Movie producers wanted to make films about controversial subjects that would hold their audience’s attention and make them want to see it repeatedly at their local theaters.

-They also realized that there was money to be made by appealing to younger audiences.
-This led many movie makers to start incorporating biker films into their repertoire of movies released each year
+They also realized that money was to be made by appealing to younger audiences.
+This led many moviemakers to start incorporating biker films into their repertoire of movies released each year.

 The Origins Of The Spaghetti Western

-It was these films that established a star system for B Westerns, something previously unheard of in such films up until that point, with John Wayne being one of the most famous examples.
+These films established a star system for B Westerns, something previously unheard of in such films up until that point, with John Wayne being one of the most famous examples.

 By 1945 however, it seemed that interest in B Westerns began to w

-The Spaghetti Western is one of the most influential film genres in the history of cinema.
-Some consider it the greatest genre of its time, with revolutionary filmmaking techniques and a vast influence on future film-makers.
+The Spaghetti Western is one of the most influential film genres in cinema history.
+Some consider it the greatest genre of its time, with revolutionary filmmaking techniques and a vast influence on future filmmakers.